Mesh shaders

 float gl_CullDistance[];

-SetMeshOutputsEXT(vertex_count, triangle_count) This is a function that will tell the rasterizer how many triangles and vertices there are in the arrays gl_PrimitiveTriangleIndicesEXT and gl_MeshVerticesEXT.
+This is a function that will tell the rasterizer how many triangles and vertices there are in the arrays gl_PrimitiveTriangleIndicesEXT and gl_MeshVerticesEXT.
+So we don't have to fill up the full array.

 Creating meshlets

-To use mesh shader you need to generate meshlets they are small sections of the mesh.
-Generating these meshlets can be tricky luckly there are other people who have already figured this out. meshoptimizer is a great library that can generate meshlets for you.
+To render a model with mesh shaders you need to generate meshlets they are small sections of the mesh.
+Generating these yourself meshlets can be tricky.
+I opted for using a library meshoptimizer it has a lot of features but it can also generate meshlets for you.

 // Magic values explained below